AleksandraBelousova/BAMalyzer/README.md

 ### Performance & Production Use

 > BAMalyzer is engineered as a high-performance tool ready for integration.
 Its performance is directly dependent on the I/O subsystem speed and the number of available CPU cores.

-For use in production pipelines:
+For use in pipelines:
-1.  **Static Linking:** Ensure `htslib` and other system dependencies are available on the target machine, or consider a fully static build of `bamalyzer` for maximum portability.
+1. Ensure `htslib` and other system dependencies are available on the target machine, or consider a fully static build of `bamalyzer` for maximum portability.
-2.  **Resource Management:** Adjust the thread count (`--threads`) according to the server's resources and the number of concurrent tasks to avoid system overload.
+2. Adjust the thread count (`--threads`) according to the server's resources and the number of concurrent tasks to avoid system overload.
-3.  **Error Handling:** The utility will exit with a non-zero status code upon failure (e.g., input file not found), allowing it to be used in scripts and workflow managers such as Snakemake or Nextflow.
+3. The utility will exit with a non-zero status code upon failure (e.g., input file not found), allowing it to be used in scripts and workflow managers such as Snakemake or Nextflow.
 ```